ravsau/AWS-CLI-Commands/README.md

 # AWS-CLI-Commands
-This repo has  useful commands for any AWS CLI user.
+This repo is intended to be used for mine Introduction to the AWS CLI course on Udemy.
+But this content will be useful to any AWS CLI user.

 The Bash+CLI folder has some powerful scripts that combine the features of Linux Bash and AWS CLI which let you do some cool things.